ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

         }
         ```

-6. Define an [`http:Client` client](https://ballerina.io/learn/by-example/#http-client) to send requests to the backend service.
+6. Define an [`http:Client`](https://ballerina.io/learn/by-example/#http-client) to send requests to the backend service.

     ![Define the client](/learn/images/tutorial_sending_a_message_to_a_service_define_client_endpoint.gif)